Why Your Insurance Company's Financial Strength Matters

 1. Set a floor of A- (AM Best) or A- (S&P) as your minimum acceptable financial strength rating before comparing prices.

 3. Factor in discounts — many financially strong insurers offer significant savings for bundling, safe driving, or good credit.
-See what affects car insurance rates for a full breakdown.
+Check our guide to comparing car insurance companies, which covers AM Best ratings, J.D.
+Power scores, and NAIC complaint ratios together.

 5. Re-evaluate annually — ratings change, and so do your options.
+In 2025, AM Best issued upgrades that outnumbered downgrades for the first time since 2021, but personal lines remained the most volatile segment.
 The best deal this year might not be the best deal next year.
+Also consider how state insurance rate regulation in your state may affect your options and what insurers are available to you.

 Frequently Asked Questions